Ostap2003/SmartRoadSigns/README.md

 If target object is moving towards sign with velocity greater than set speed limit, then current speed will be dispalyed diferently:
 - color of digits changes to red
-- two exclamation points appear on the right and left side of speed display If target object is moving with velocity <= to set speed limit, then:
+- two exclamation points appear on the right and left side of speed display

+If target object is moving with velocity <= speed limit, then:
 - color of digits is green

 Additionlly the on matrices different signs can be displayed.